John Nangle, 16th Baron of Navan: Battle of Knockdoe

 Lord Navan remained a loyal supporter of the Earl of Kildare and fought under his command against the Burkes of Clanricarde at the Battle of Knockdoe in 1504.
 Navan was highly praised for his courage in the fight.
 According to the account of the battle in the Book of Howth:

 MacSweeney struck Great Darcy such a blow that he put Darcy on his knee: that Nangle, Baron of Navan, being a lusty gentleman, that day gave MacSweeney such payment that he was satisfied ever after.

-"Great Darcy" was Sir William Darcy, a trusted adviser to Kildare, and later a leading statesman in his own right: he is known to have been exceptionally tall.
+"Great Darcy" was Sir William Darcy (died 1540), a trusted adviser to Kildare, and later a leading statesman in his own right: he is known to have been exceptionally tall.
 He was a relative of Navan through Navan's mother.